Stovepipe Johnson

 Adam Rankin "Stovepipe" Johnson (February 6, 1834 – October 20, 1922) was an antebellum Western frontiersman and later an officer in the Confederate States Army during the American Civil War.
-Johnson obtained notoriety leading the Newburgh Raid using a force of only about 35 men.
-Johnson and his men confiscated supplies and ammunition without a shot being fired by tricking Newburgh's defenders into thinking the town was surrounded by cannons.
-In reality, the so-called cannons were an assemblage of a stove pipe, a charred log, and wagon wheels, forever giving the Confederate commander the nickname of Adam "Stovepipe" Johnson.
-Permanently blinded during a skirmish in 1864, Johnson in 1887 founded the town of Marble Falls, Texas, which became known as "the blind man's town."
+Johnson obtained fame leading the Newburgh Raid using a force of only about 35 men.
+Johnson and his men confiscated supplies and ammunition without firing a shot by deceiving Newburgh's defenders into thinking Confederate cannons surrounded the town.
+In reality, the "cannons" were an assemblage of a stove pipe, a charred log, and wagon wheels, forever giving Johnson the nickname of Adam "Stovepipe" Johnson.
+Permanently blinded during an 1864 skirmish, in 1887, Johnson founded the town of Marble Falls, Texas, which became known as "the blind man's town."

 Early life

 Johnson was born in Henderson, Kentucky, a son of Thomas J. and Juliet (Rankin) Johnson.
-Educated in the local schools, he went to work at age 12 in a drugstore for the next eight years.
-In 1854 he moved to Hamilton Valley in Burnet County, Texas, and worked as a surveyor on the West Texas frontier.
+Johnson was educated in the local schools and worked in a drugstore from 12 to 20.
+In 1854, he moved to Hamilton Valley in Burnet County, Texas, and worked as a surveyor on the West Texas frontier.
 He was a noted Indian fighter and provided supplies and animals for the Butterfield Overland Mail stations.
 On January 1, 1861, he married Josephine Eastland of Austin, with whom he had nine children.